-Task STEPS Export/Export All Select one or several objects and then click Export to save the objects to a CSV file.
+TASK STEPS Export/Export All Select one or several objects and then click Export to save the objects to a CSV file.
 Click Export All to save all the objects to a CSV file.
 Add to Exceptions Select one or several objects that you consider harmless and then click Add to Exceptions .
 The objects move to the Exceptions tab.
 Never Expire Select one or several objects that you always want flagged as suspicious and then click Never Expire .
 Expire Now Select one or several objects that you want to remove from the Suspicious Objects and then click Expire Now .
 When the same object is detected in the future, it will be added back to the Suspicious Objects .
 Data Filters If there are too many entries in the table, limit the entries by performing these tasks: Select an object type in the Show drop-down box.
 Select a column name in the Search column drop-down box and then type some characters in the Search keyword text box next to it.
 As you type, the entries that match the characters you typed are displayed.
 Deep Discovery Analyzer searches only the selected column in the table for matches.
 Records and Pagination Controls The panel at the bottom of the screen shows the total number of objects.
 If all objects cannot be displayed at the same time, use the pagination controls to view the objects that are hidden from view.

-User-defined Match List
+User-defined Suspicious Objects List

-The User-defined Match List tab allows users to manually add suspicious objects to Deep Discovery Analyzer using the Structured Threat Information eXpression (STIX) format.
+On the User-defined Suspicious Objects tab, you can manually add suspicious objects to Deep Discovery Analyzer using the Structured Threat Information eXpression (STIX) format.

-The following columns show information about objects added to the User-definedMatch List:
+The following columns show information about objects on the User-defined Suspicious Objects tab.

 TABLE 4-7.
-User-defined Match List Columns
+User-defined Suspicious Objects columns